WICG/attribution-reporting-api/event_attribution_reporting_views.md

 Attribution sources will have a browser associated `source_type`.
 Attribution sources registered with the `registerattributionsource` attribute or via the JS API  will have source_type set to "event".
 Sources registered via clicks on anchor tags or with the `window.open()` API will have `source_type` set to "navigation".

-The `source-type` will be included as a new key in the [report JSON](https://github.com/WICG/conversion-measurement-api/blob/main/event_attribution_reporting_clicks.md#attribution-reports).
-Its value will be either `"event"` or `"navigation"`.
+`source_type` will be included as a new key in the [report JSON](https://github.com/WICG/conversion-measurement-api/blob/main/event_attribution_reporting_clicks.md#attribution-reports).
+Its value will be either `"event"` or `"navigation"` corresponding to the source for the report.

 ### Attribution Triggering